adelarue/cos_2019/5_neural_networks/README.md

 # Pre-Assignment

+## Project Submission

+Please submit a `flexdashboard` in `.html` format on Stellar.
+Your dashboard should be suitable for a presentation of no longer than 5 minutes.
+This time limit will be rigorously enforced.
+Your dashboard should include the name of both of your partners, each of whom should turn in a copy.

+Please note that your dashboard is due Monday evening at 10pm, PRIOR to Session 5.
+No exceptions will be made, and no late submissions will be accepted.

+## Technical Preparation

 If you do not already have the Anaconda distribution of python, you will also have to download it.
 You can get the distribution at https://www.anaconda.com/download/.
 You will need to do this before installing the Keras package because the R version of Keras calls python functions.

 Afterwards please download the following two packages in R using the commands below: